 This will not only allow you to commercially exploit your art through the sale of one-off pieces and prints, collaborations, and licensing agreements, but will also allow you to enforce yourself if someone steals or copies your work without your consent.

-Whether you are graphic designer about to set up a website to sell prints, or an established painter organising the next exhibition at a major gallery, Briffa are here to provide you with the expert, industry specific legal advice you need.
+Whether you are graphic designer about to set up a website to sell prints, or an established painter organising the next exhibition at a major gallery, Briffa are here to provide you with the expert, art industry-specific legal advice you need.

 As an artist, you will come across various contracts throughout your career.
 It is crucial that you take appropriate legal advice before signing any deals – failing to do so may result in accidentally giving away more control over your art than you intended, losing out on potential income streams, or vulnerable to your work being reproduced or copied without your consent.